 Ozark Folk Magic: Plants, Prayers, and Healing.
 Llewellyn Worldwide.
 2021.

 "Cleanin' the Blood: Ritual Emetics and Purgatives in Ozark Folk Healing."
-Viridis Genii: Explorations of the Green Arte; Series 6, Vol. 1.
-Edited by Catamara Rosarium, Marcus McCoy, and Kim Schwenk MLIS.
+Viridis Genii Series 6 Volume 1.
+Catamara Rosarium, Marcus McCoy, and Kim Schwenk.
 2021.

 Ozark Mountain Spell Book: Folk Magic & Healing.
 Llewellyn Worldwide.
 2022.